BOJ lifts next year's growth forecast, saves ammunition as virus risks linger | Business

 BOJ lifts next year's growth forecast, saves ammunition as virus risks linger

-But it offered a bleaker view on consumption, warning that services spending will remain under "strong downward pressure" and could add deflationary impulse to the economy.
+But it offered a bleaker view on consumption, warning that services spending will remain under "strong downward pressure" due to fresh state of emergency measures taken this month.
 "Japan's economy is picking up as a trend," the BOJ said in the report, offering a slightly more nuanced view than last month when it said growth was "picking up."

+While Kuroda reiterated the BOJ's readiness to ramp up stimulus further, he voiced hope robust exports and expected roll-outs of vaccines will brighten prospects for a recovery.
+"I don't think the risk of Japan sliding back into deflation is high," he said, signalling the BOJ has offered sufficient stimulus for now to ease the blow from COVID-19.

+NO EXIT EYED Many analysts had expected the BOJ to hold fire ahead of a policy review in March, which aims to make its tools sustainable as Japan braces for a prolonged battle with COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)